Skip to main content

 Amount of CORE tokens staked on PledgeAgent / stCORE.totalsupply()

-Since rewards claiming only happens once per day in such design, the conversion rate can be kept the same in the entire day until the next turn round happens.
+Since rewards claiming only happens once per day, the conversion rate remains same for the entire day until the next turn round happens.
+The logics for this are implemented in the afterTurnRound() method.

 Handling the Dues Protection When delegating/undelegating

-Note that in the PledgeAgent contract (the staking contract), when users delegate
+In the PledgeAgent contract (the staking contract), when users delegate the amount of CORE must >= 1.

 • The amount of CORE must >= 1 AND